shirimishor/HahaNo/README.md

 # Haha No: A Hades II Mod

 A small mod to add Poseidon Voicelines when the Sea Star boon **doesn't** proc (no reward duplication).
+There are 4 different voieclines chosen at random.
 The vanilla positive voicelines still trigger on success.

 ***Please note** that it means a Poseidon voiceline would trigger **every time** you collect a minor reward with Sea Star, so it may feel a bit excessive for some people.*